ilausuch/redmine_statistics/README.md

 * date: the date in datetime format

 Returns:
-*  An dict with the counts for every status, also the ids for the issues in each status
+*  A dict with the counts for every status, also the ids for the issues in each status

 ```
 issues = progress.issues(project, [